dixonliang/CS410CourseProject/README.md

 team2_Player10 = ""
 team2_Player11 = ""
 ```
 After setting the game parameters, there are a few algorithm paramters we will need to set.
+To begin, the number of tweets that we want to retrieve is set as a parameter for the algorithm.
+This may also affect how quickly the algorithm runs because of limitations in the package and the free version of the Twitter API.
+The threshold for objectivity/subjectivity is also set.
+0 is defined as purely objective and 1 is defined as subjective.
+Ideally for the most results, we want a low threshold, 0.10 has been suggested, but any threshold can be set.
+The date periods for when we want to retrieve tweets from is also se; for best results, it is suggested to only use the day of the game and the day after the game.
+The free version of the Twitter API limits searches to within the 7 days.

 Sentiment Analysis: